-The Assistant Registrar (Student Employment and Scholarships), Mr Jack Foley, is located on the ground floor of the Chancellery.
-Enquiries should be directed to 2086 (undergraduate scholarships), 2525 (graduate scholarships), and 3259 (employment).
+The Assistant Registrar (Student Employment and Scholarships), Mr Jack Foley, is located in the Chancellery.
+Enquiries should be directed to 2086 (undergraduate scholarships), 2525 (graduate scholarships) and 3259 (employment).

-The Housing Officer, Mrs Judy Hay, is located in the Student Amenities and Recreation Unit in Hut B at the foot of Basser Steps.
+The Housing Officer, Mrs Judy Hay, is located in the Student Amenities and Recreation Section in the huts at the foot of Basser Steps.
 For assistance in obtaining suitable lodgings phone 3260.

-The Student Health Unit is located in Hut E on College Road, The Director is Dr Max Napthali.
+The Student Health Unit is located in Hut E at the foot of Basser Steps.
+The Director is Dr Max Napthali.
 For medical aid phone 2679 or 3275.

 The Student Counselling and Research Unit is located at the foot of Basser Steps.
-The Head is Mr George Gray.
 For assistance with educational or vocational problems ring 3681, 3685 or 2696 for an appointment.